Becoming a Clinical Technologist

 - working closely with other professionals (e.g. technologists, radiographers, radiologists, nurses and clinical scientists)

-- communicating clearly and accurately to ensure that equipment and materials are used safely and processes are understood.
+- communicating clearly and accurately to ensure that equipment and materials are used safely and processes are understood

 In order to train as a clinical technologist, an A level in physics or engineering is required, together with a suitable level 4 qualification.
 (A level 4 qualification is typically a certificate of higher education (CertHE), higher apprenticeship, higher national certificate (HNC), level 4 award, level 4 certificate, level 4 diploma, level 4 NVQ).

 The majority of technologist jobs require a general degree in physics or engineering.
 After completing this you can then apply for a job at a hospital.
-The majority of hospital based jobs will include further post-graduate training and you can gain more qualifications whilst working in order to register with eth Register of Clinical technologists.
+The majority of hospital based jobs will include further post-graduate training and you can gain more qualifications whilst working in order to register with the Register of Clinical technologists.